Observation of the BKT Transition in a 2D Bose Gas via Matter-Wave Interferometry: Supplemental Material

 \subsection{Vortex detection}

-From the extracted phase profiles, we detect vortices with the same methodology as Ref. \citenum{Hadzibabic2006} but with the following improvements.
+From the extracted phase profiles, we detect vortices with the same methodology as Ref.\ \cite{Hadzibabic2006} but with the following improvements.
 Firstly, since our imaging resolution is comparable to the expected size of a vortex core $ \sim \SI{1}{\micro \metre}$ and, furthermore, a single pixel corresponds to an equivalent size, the vortex detection is performed by evaluating the phase difference at second adjacent pixels.
-Secondly, to avoid the local phases returned from failed fitting being counted as a vortex, we have only evaluated where the postselection criteria as shown in Fig. \ref{fig:postselection} is satisfied for the pair of datapoints being evaluated. \refform{fig:vortexdetection} illustrates the vortex detection.
+Secondly, to avoid the local phases returned from failed fitting being counted as a vortex, we have only evaluated where the postselection criteria, as shown in Fig. \ref{fig:postselection}, is satisfied for the pair of datapoints being evaluated. \refform{fig:vortexdetection} illustrates the vortex detection.
 The vortex detection was performed within $90\%$ of the TF diameter to probe a wide range of local PSD.

 To obtain local vortex density $n_v(x)$, we first calculate the local vortex probability $p_v(x)$ which is defined by the ratio of the number of detected vortices to the number of phase difference evaluations at location $x$ (datapoints that are rejected by the postselection criteria above are not counted towards the number of phase evaluations).
 The local vortex density $n_v(x)$ can be obtained by dividing $p_v (x)$ by the vortex detection area of a single pixel column, $\ell_p L_y = \SI{8.4}{\micro \metre}^{2}$ where $\ell_p= \SI{1.67}{\micro \metre}$ is the image-plane pixel size.
-The global vortex probability $P_v$ is obtained by averaging $p_v(x)$ over the range of $x$ within 90 $\%$ of TF diameters at each temperature.
+We further divide the obtained vortex density by a factor of two, due to the fact that the detection of a phase jump corresponds to the existence of a vortex in one of the two layers of the 2D clouds.

-To obtain \refform{fig:vortex} (c), we calculated \textit{in situ} 2D density of atoms $n(x)$ at location $x$.
-For the inset (log-linear plot), we excluded the datapoints with less than one detected vortex.
-The errors of the exponential fit results reported in the main text are obtained by bootstrapping.
+To obtain \figvortex~(c), we calculated the \textit{in situ} 2D density of atoms $n(x)$ at location $x$ and used these values for the calculation of the local PSD while the results for healing length was calculated using the Thomas-Fermi peak of the density distribution to infer the local quasicondensate density.
+The vortex data was binned by local PSD for clarity and there are eight experimental datasets with temperatures $T/T_0 = $ 0.41, 0.44, 0.47, 0.51, 0.54, 0.56, 0.59 and 0.62 contributing to the plot.
+The errors of the exponential fit results reported in the main text are obtained by a bootstrapping method.